neil-rutherford/icyfire-server/README.md

 ## Usage

-The file is designed to be run indefinitely on a Linux-based server.
+The file is designed to be run indefinitely on a Debian-based server.
 On startup, you should see the IcyFire logo, as well as something that looks like this:

 ```sh
 Initializing Server 1...